Drežnica goat: Origin and distribution

-The Drežnica goat is a breed originating in northwestern Slovenia, on the area of Posočje, specifically places Drežnica and Bovec.
+The Drežnica is a breed originating in northwestern Slovenia, on the area of Posočje, specifically places Drežnica and Bovec.
 The breed got its name after the village Drežnica, while some people call these goats Bovec goat.
 Today the Drežnica goat is the most widespread on the area of its origin, mostly around Bovec and Drežnica, in Tolmin and in smaller herds also elsewhere in Slovenia.

 The breed was strongly influenced by the neglected role of goat farming as a discipline of animal husbandry.
 Past governments of Slovenian area were restricting or prohibiting goat grazing on some parts of Slovenia; consequently an organized and systematic breeding of the Drežnica goat was not possible for a long time.
 A huge hit for the breed was the Second World War, when the numbers of the Drežnica goat declined critically.
 Today there is thought to be between 880 and 900 goats of this breed (y.
 2020), with population's trend being stable.
 The official register includes 722 selected breeding females and 101 selected breeding males in 2021.